 As the temp during the summer is very temperate, bring along light clothing like shorts, t-shirts, and sneakers.
 Swimsuits are handy considering the multiple of water options, including pools, rivers, and amusement parks across the state.

 Don't forget a hat, sunglasses, and sunscreen for the long hours you are likely to spend in the outdoors.
 For those inevitable storms, bring along a travel umbrella and light long sleeve shirts.
 Pants or jeans that aren't made from heavy material are best for nighttime activities like going to a concert or out to eat.

 Annual Summer Events in Minnesota

 If you're visiting Minnesota over the summer, here are few highlights of annual events worth checking out.

-Minnesota Fringe Festival: The annual Minnesota Fringe Festival, held the first week in August, features hundreds of performances in locations throughout the state.
+- Minnesota Fringe Festival: Held Aug.
+1 to 11, 2019, this event features hundreds of performances in locations throughout the state.
 See live music, theater, and dance performed as part of this artistic celebration.

-Loring Park Art Festival: The first weekend in August, head to Loring Park for a great, annual fine art festival.
+- Loring Park Art Festival: Head to Loring Park in Minneapolis on July 27 and 28, 2019, for this annual fine arts festival.

 - Uptown Metris Art Fair is widely considered one of the most esteemed juried fine arts festivals in Minnesota and beyond.
 It's known throughout the Midwest and is said to be one of the finest art festivals in the United States.
 It's happening on Aug.
 2 to 4, 2019, in Minneapolis.